 CS-4961: Software Design Lab I, Cal State LA

 CS-5114: Theory of Algorithms, Virginia Tech

 CS-1218323: Design and Analysis of Algorithms, Tehran Polytechnic

 Senior Design Projects

-Pelvic Image Analysis and Geometry Reconstruction using Artificial Intelligence (Sponsored by Department of Mechanical Engineering at Cal State LA), 2021-2022
+Pelvic Image Analysis and Geometry Reconstruction Using Artificial Intelligence (Sponsored by the Department of Mechanical Engineering at Cal State LA), 2021-2022

 Medical imaging is a technique of producing images of the interior of the body non-invasively and plays an essential role in allowing medical professionals to provide accurate information about a patient’s anatomy, especially when dealing with tumors.
-The output image, i.e. MRI image, is then processed to be more useful to medical doctors using image segmentation and 3-D model construction.
-Although image segmentation has been through phases of improvement over the last decade, this procedure of segmenting images and creating 3-D models of specific organs can still be tedious and repetitive.
-For some situations, although very rare, segmentation can require hours for a single case.
+The output MRI image is then processed to be more useful to medical doctors using image segmentation and 3D model construction.
+Although image segmentation has been through phases of improvement over the last decade, this procedure of segmenting images and creating 3D models of specific organs can still be tedious and repetitive.
+For some situations, segmentation can require hours for a single case.

 Open-Source Real-Time Video Player (Sponsored by AT&T), 2020-2021